derrickhepworth/taskboard/README.md

 ### Future updates:
 Animation css for completed task.
 Only one in to do at a time.
-Projects where color coding tasks.
+Projects with color coding tasks.
 Progress graphic tracking in line with task completion.
 Integrate repeating/time bound tasks with graphic tracking.
+Set up Server/Database.